-Nitisinone is used to treat a certain inherited disorder
+Nitisinone is used to treat certain inherited disorders

-(hereditary tyrosinemia type 1, also known as HT-1).
-HT-1 is usually
+(alkaptonuria or hereditary tyrosinemia type 1, also known as HT-1).
+Both

-caused by a shortage of a certain natural substance that is needed to break
+conditions are caused by a shortage of certain natural substances that are

-helping to prevent the formation and build-up of several toxic substances
+Nitisinone works by helping to prevent the formation and build-up of

-that cause damage to the liver, kidneys, and nervous system.
-This drug must
+several toxic substances that cause damage to the liver, kidneys, joints,

 phenylalanine.